sanskrit/learnsanskrit.org/content/guide/introduction/for-experts.md

 to treat implicit (acquisition) and explicit (studying) approaches to language as two different activities.

-{note In the future, we'll add some links the literature here.
+{note In the future, we'll add some links to the literature here.
 For now, we recommend the works of Bill VanPatten and Susan Gass.}